 The word “leisurely” means unhurried, relaxed or slowly.
 Our culture says to do more, and proper golf says to do less.
 The Scottish, who invented golf, named one of their golf clubs “The Play Club.”
 An American man brought them home in 1890 and, within a year, they were being sold as “The Driver.”
 I invite you to come and experience golf the way it was originally designed to be played: as a recreational sport.
 The word “recreational” means to “re- create.”
 When you play golf correctly, your body and your mental state will be refreshed and rebuilt.
 The Play Club can be found on display at The Harbour Town Golf Clubhouse with other golf artifacts.

 Women’s golf is growing because female golfers enjoy the challenge of the game.
 Also, the fashions are energetic, athletic and youthful.
 When you walk into the award-winning Robert Trent Jones Golf Pro Shop, you will understand why many non-golfers find their clothes there.
 The Golf Academy also offers Ladies Only Golf Classes.

-Together.
 Groups of men and women experience camaraderie by annually meeting on Hilton Head Island.
 Relationships that started years ago in high school, college, work, family and social circles are maintained and enhanced.
 A typical day with friends involves a walk on the beach, breakfast, a round of golf and a barbecue around the pool.

 Daily high temperatures decrease by eight degrees from 80° F to 72° F. October temperatures on Hilton Head Island rarely fall below 63° or exceed 86°.
 The grass is at its peak of health, and it loves to slow down like it is going to bed.
 The October showers keep the air clean and the fairways firm, without overdoing it.